Cloud Foundry overview

 This topic tells you about Cloud Foundry and how it works.

-The following diagram shows the layers of a typical technology stack, and compares the traditional IT model to the cloud platform model:
+The following diagram illustrates the layers of a typical technology stack, comparing the traditional IT model with an IaaS stack and a PaaS stack, showing which layers are managed by users vs. providers.

 View a larger version of this diagram.